ASF

 Every decomposes uniquely into an antisymmetric part and a symmetric part,

 entrywise and for all .
 This much holds for every square real matrix and needs no hypothesis on whatsoever. admits a GENERIC split when, in addition, the symmetric part is positive semi-definite, ; call the reversible (or conservative) part and the irreversible (or dissipative) part.
-The name is borrowed from Grmela and Öttinger's GENERIC formalism (General Equation for Non-Equilibrium Reversible-Irreversible Coupling) for non-equilibrium thermodynamics[3]; Section 10 is the reason the borrowing pays for itself.
+The name is borrowed from Grmela and Öttinger's GENERIC formalism (General Equation for Non-Equilibrium Reversible-Irreversible Coupling) for non-equilibrium thermodynamics[3]; Section II.3 shows what the borrowing buys.

 The extra content in [eq:generic-split-def] is entirely the sign condition .
-It is not automatic for a compartmental and must be checked case by case rather than assumed; Section 11 checks it for the first worked example below.
-It is worth pausing on what the two names mean before using them: alone generates a flow that leaves the Euclidean norm exactly unchanged, a pure circulation with no preferred direction of relaxation; alone generates a flow that never increases , pure relaxation toward the origin.
-Section 10 proves both claims at once.
+It is not automatic for a compartmental and must be checked case by case rather than assumed; Section II.4 checks it for the first worked example below.
+The two names carry distinct content: alone generates a flow that leaves the Euclidean norm exactly unchanged, a pure circulation with no preferred direction of relaxation; alone generates a flow that never increases , pure relaxation towards the origin.
+Section II.3 proves both claims at once.

 Resist reading "reversible" here in the everyday pharmacological sense of a route that runs both ways.
 A compartmental system whose micro-rate-constants happen to be symmetric, for every pair , has already symmetric, so identically and the entire flow is classified as irreversible in the GENERIC sense, even though every route in it runs both ways.
 This is the correct classification: symmetric exchange is the linear analogue of diffusion, the paradigm case of a process that produces entropy rather than conserving it. instead isolates a net circulation, a persistent asymmetry between the forward and backward rate around some cycle of compartments, and it is the only part of a linear compartmental system with any prospect of not dissipating.

-Section 5's criterion asks for the spectral abscissa of a restricted matrix , a computation that has to be redone whenever changes.
-The GENERIC split of Section 9 gives a sufficient condition for the same conclusion that never mentions an eigenvalue directly, phrased instead in terms of dissipation.
+Section I.5's criterion asks for the spectral abscissa of a restricted matrix , a computation that has to be redone whenever changes.
+The GENERIC split of Section II.2 gives a sufficient condition for the same conclusion that never mentions an eigenvalue directly, phrased instead in terms of dissipation.

 Proposition (BIBO stability from the GENERIC split).